antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Scout** - Scout packs will spawn in occasionally when summoned by a thargoid under attack, and also each time an interceptor wakes out after being attacked, or emits a shutdown field.

 -   **Orthrus** - A thargoid logistics ship, used to transporting resources and other general support activities.
-Whilst they have no direct offensive capabilities, their defensive shutdown fields and anti-Guardian fields can be disruptive.
+Whilst they have no direct offensive capabilities, their defensive shutdown fields and anti-guardian fields can be disruptive.

 -   **Cyclops** - Cyclops can occasionally be summoned y an under-attack orthrus instead of a pack of scouts.